nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * stores a `UserPref` object that represents the user’s preferences.
 * stores the TutorTracker data.
-* exposes an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes an unmodifiable `ObservableList<XYZ>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.

 ### Storage component